ehre/GettingCleaningData/CodeBook.md

 mergedactivity <- rbind(ytrain,ytest)
 mergedsubjects <- rbind(subjecttrain,subjecttest)
 ```
-Next, only the measurements on mean and standard deviation for each feature were extracted. ++Only variable names containing "-mean()" or "-std()" were included++, since it was explicitly stated in "features_info.txt" that this represented values estimated from the signals.
+Next, only the measurements on mean and standard deviation for each feature were extracted. **Only variable names containing "-mean()" or "-std()" were included**, since it was explicitly stated in "features_info.txt" that this represented values estimated from the signals.
 Other variables containing "mean" were therefore excluded.
 This resulted in reducing the data from 561 to 66 features (variables).
 ```
 featuresmeanstd <- grep("-mean\\(\\)|-std\\(\\)", features[, 2])
 mergeddatameanstd <- mergeddata[,featuresmeanstd]